Virus outbreak pushes Steelers-Titans to Monday or Tuesday

 The Titans are working to bring in a new long snapper, a crucial position for a team that has won all three games inside the final two minutes on a field goal.
 That player will have to go through the NFL’s testing protocol first.
 Replacing Jones also won’t be easy, but defensive lineman Jeffery Simmons is off to a strong start.

-For the Steelers, the only change is the schedule pushes back a day or two.
+For the Steelers, the only change is that the schedule pushes back a day or two.
 They host the Eagles on Oct.
-11 while the Titans are scheduled to host Buffalo.
+11, when the Titans are scheduled to host Buffalo.

-“We’re going to trust the medical experts,” Steelers coach Mike Tomlin said.
-“If they deem it safe for us to proceed, we’re going to go down there with the intention of playing and playing to win.”
+“We know we’re going into an environment that had the outbreak, but we feel like if we do what we’re supposed to, we’ll be fine,” Steelers cornerback Mike Hilton said.

 Cleveland Browns center JC Tretter, the president of the players’ union, said the outbreak was a reminder that everyone must be more vigilant despite low testing numbers across the league.